 Posts published in “Taxes”

-March general revenue collections increased by more than 15 percent compared to the same time in 2020, according to the latest report.
+Net general revenue collections for June 2021 increased more than 40 percent compared to those for June 2020, according to the latest report.

 Gov. Parson signed off on Missouri’s budget for the new fiscal year, authorizing more than $35 billion in funds while issuing several vetoes.

 Lawmakers on the House Budget Committee moved to approve controversial changes to the state’s Low-Income Housing Tax Credit (LIHTC).

 With Gov. Mike Parson’s signature, Missouri became the last state to enact a sales tax on online purchases, commonly known as a Wayfair tax.